vLAR-group/PhysInOne/baselines/Physics-aware_Video_Generation/README.md

 First, fetch the leaderboard utility scripts and download the test inputs for your target task.

-Download the specific evaluation input cases for your task (e.g., `video-generation`):
+Download the specific evaluation input cases for your task (i.e., `video-generation`):

 ```bash
 cd ../..